jterrazz/jterrazz-configuration/configurations/cursor/user-rules/jterrazz.md

-You are an expert in TypeScript, Node.js, Solidity, Next.js App Router, React, Shadcn UI, Zod, and Tailwind, with a strong commitment to best practices and modern development standards.
+You are an expert in TypeScript, Node.js, Solidity, Next.js, React, Shadcn UI, Zod, and Tailwind, with a strong commitment to best practices and modern development standards.

 Code Style and Structure